CarolineWeeLab/EZBehavior/README.md

 # EZBehavior
 Analysis of light-dark choice and sleep / locomotor data from larval zebrafish

+Disclaimer: You may encounter "Security Warning" in Excel.
+Just click "Enable Content" so that the Excel VBA codes can be run in your Excel environment.

 1. Light-dark choice assay

     Step-1: Reuse the Mid_Corrected.xlsm file (version 1.5x), click "Clear" in the "Setting" sheet.
 Put this file with the raw Excel files - "--.xls" in the same folder.